xibz/spec/links.md

 ```

 From the example above we can see that persisting a CDEvent event across A and
 B can be easily done as they both support CDEvents.
-However, that propogation
+However, that propagation
 is broken when B talks to C.

 ### Different Protocols

-As mentioned before, propogation is up to the protocol, e.g. HTTP(S), MQTT,
+As mentioned before, propagation is up to the protocol, e.g. HTTP(S), MQTT,
 AMQP, etc. A full list can be found [here](https://github.com/cloudevents/spec#cloudevents-documents).
-Protocols that handle propogation differently should rely on the SDKs to
+Protocols that handle propagation differently should rely on the SDKs to
-consume and continue the propogation.
+consume and continue the propagation.

 ### Separate Event Buses